In a nutshell: https://www.insidernj.com/its-the-end-of-the-line-and-we-know-it/

 Since our first highly successful training event (full recording at bottom of this page), we have given trainings on running for county committee throughout the state.
 Below you can find recordings from different training events, and dates of upcoming live trainings.
 To invite us to your group meeting, email firstname.lastname@example.org.

-Want to join a county committee 101 training?
-Here are future planned events (all are free, but require RSVP):
+Want to join a county committee 101 training or a BetterBallotsNJ info session?
+Here are future events (all are free, but require RSVP):

 - January 9, 2020 – Monmouth County training – Eatontown Borough Library, 6:30pm